Ischemic Uncovertebral Osteochondrosis

 Blood Supply

 Vascularization is primarily via small branches of the vertebral artery that penetrate the lateral vertebral body and feed the subchondral bone.
-Collateral perfusion may arise from ascending cervical arteries; compromised flow can precipitate ischemia and osteochondrosis Kenhub.
+Collateral perfusion may arise from ascending cervical ; compromised flow can precipitate ischemia and osteochondrosis Kenhub.

 Nerve Supply

-Sensory innervation derives from the ventral rami of spinal nerves C3–C7, which send articular branches through the posterior longitudinal ligament to the uncovertebral joint capsule, mediating pain on movement or degeneration Kenhub.
+Sensory innervation derives from the ventral rami of spinal nerves C3–C7, which send articular branches through the posterior longitudinal to the uncovertebral joint capsule, mediating pain on movement or degeneration Kenhub.

 Functions

-1. Stabilization: Limit lateral translation between vertebrae.
+1. Stabilization: Limit lateral translation between .

 2. Motion guidance: Guide flexion–extension and axial rotation, preventing excessive dorsal herniation of discs.